squarepupil/website-pages/src/index.md

 [lead]()

     #### **Arts & Ideas Sudbury School** is a democractic school for ages 5-18.
 Our philosophy of education emphasizes trust, autonomy, justice, and learning.

+    #### Come visit us and learn more at our [next open house](https://docs.google.com/forms/d/1rbowCIad1VC8l_GOoP-0gcIBhH8DXWnw1RzbobY6q4w/viewform)!

 [age mixing]()